“God, I need a holiday.”

 If you’re going to encourage your employees to utilise their leave entitlements, you need to be flexible.

 There is a limit to how flexible you can be, of course.
 If you operate a retail store, for example, you probably won’t want to agree to half of your staff taking the period around Christmas, no matter how flexible you want to seem!

 However, if someone wants to take their leave in a number of smaller increments (say, a series of longer weekends) rather than one single block, consider letting them do so – if you can do it without disrupting the way your business works.
 Similarly, if two staff members want to take leave at the same time, see if you can make it happen before saying no.

 It’s important your team feels like you’ll take their leave requests seriously.

 Force staff to take leave

-And finally, when all else fails, you can lay down the law and make your staff take leave.
-This is really only something to consider as a last resort, as forcing staff to do anything rarely fosters goodwill.
+And finally, when all else fails, you can lay down the law and make your employees take leave.
+This is really only something to consider as a last resort, as forcing employees to do anything rarely fosters goodwill.
 That said, there are instances – for example, when someone on your team has amassed an excess of annual leave – where this is the best course.